 The Old Presbyterian Church

-The Presbyterian Church was designed by a local architect, Mr. Murdoch Campbell, whose work can also be seen as follies in the grounds of Ballyfin House such as the round tower and the caves down at the lake.
+The Presbyterian Church was designed at the time by a local architect, Mr. Murdoch Campbell, whose work can also be seen as follies in the grounds of Ballyfin House such as the round tower and the caves at the lakeside.
 Mr. Murdoch was a member of the Presbyterian congregation at the time and provided the plans free of charge.

 The foundation stone for the church was laid on the 6th September 1853 by Mr.William Todd (Builder) in the presence of Murdoch Campbell and the then Minister, Henry McManus.
 The commemorative plaque was found buried in the foundations during the redevelopment works and is now on display in the Forum.